Alpine Brigade "Taurinense": 1975 Reorganization

 With 1975 Italian Army reform the regimental level was abolished and battalions came under direct command of multi-arms brigades.
 At the same time the army reduced and realigned its forces and therefore the Taurinense saw some changes to its composition: the "Aosta" battalion was once more transferred to the Alpine Formation and Training Center, the Mountain Artillery Group "Susa" was renamed "Pinerolo", while the Mountain Artillery Group "Mondovì" was disbanded.
 The brigade headquarters and the signal company were merged to form the Command and Signal Unit "Taurinense".
 An anti-tank company was raised, and the Services Grouping "Taurinense" was reorganized as a logistic battalion.
-The 2nd Alpini Regiment (Recruits Training) had already been disbanded on 31 October 1974 and with one of its training battalion joinig the Taurinense as Alpini Battalion "Mondovì".
+The 2nd Alpini Regiment (Recruits Training) had already been disbanded on 31 October 1974 and with one of its training battalion joining the Taurinense as Alpini Battalion "Mondovì".

-After the reform the brigade's two Alpini battalions had an authorized strength of 950 men, while the two artillery groups had an authorized strength of 610 men and fielded 18 M56 105mm pack howitzers each.
+After the reform the brigade's two Alpini battalions had an authorized strength of 950 men, while the two artillery groups had an authorized strength of 610 men and fielded 18 M56 105 mm pack howitzers each.
 The new composition was: